francis-collab/Diabetic_Retinopathy_MLOPs/README.md

    - Load the **existing** `best_model.keras` (Advanced CNN / MobileNetV2).
    - **Fine-tune** a few epochs with class weights + early stopping.
    - Save updated model & encoder → hot-reload into the API.

-This satisfies: *“uses a custom model created as a pre-trained model”*.

 ---